 Through the Wheelchair Tennis Development Fund (WTDF), the ITF aims to establish long-lasting wheelchair tennis programmes in developing countries, providing disabled children and adults with opportunities to enjoy an active and rewarding life.

-In 2002, to celebrate the 25th anniversary of wheelchair tennis, the ITF introduced the Wheelchair Tennis Silver Fund, with the aim of establishing wheelchair tennis projects in countries that are otherwise not able to embrace it.
+Launched in 2002 to celebrate the 25th anniversary of wheelchair tennis in 2001, the ITF introduced the Wheelchair Tennis Silver Fund, with the aim of establishing wheelchair tennis projects in countries that are otherwise not able to embrace it.

-During the 2012 Invacare Doubles Masters the ITF rebranded the Fund as the Wheelchiar Tennis Development Fund.
+During the 2012 Doubles Masters the ITF rebranded the Fund as the Wheelchair Tennis Development Fund.
 For more information click here.
 In 2013 the Fund won first place at the Sport Accord Spirit of the Sport Awards.
-It has worked in coutries world wide.
+It has supported work in 42 countries worldwide.
 The map below shows countries that have benefitted by the end of 2012.

 Over a period of two years, the ITF helps each country to set up a sustainable wheelchair tennis programme.
 This assistance involves sending a coach to the country for a period of two to four weeks to lay the groundwork for the programme.

 The visiting coaches work with local players and coaches in intensive training sessions, hold clinics and exhibitions, meet with the local partners (tennis federation or disabled sports association), set up development plans that are in line with local needs, visit rehabilitation centres, tennis clubs, schools and universities, talk to the media and potential sponsors, etc.

 At the end of the two-year period the programmes are expected to be self-sustainable and gradually joining in the great array of worldwide international competition opportunities.